masschallenge/impact-api/README.md

 especially in the case where you have calls to pdb.set_trace() and want to get to a debug prompt.

-To run an interactive instance of Django, run:
+To run an interactive instance of Django, run one of the equivalent commands below:
 `make run-server`
 or
 `make run-server-1`